In most cases, a small mistake while entering the server details to set up the connection is the problem. Here’s a small checklist to run through:

 - In your FTP client, have you changed the transfer protocol to ‘SFTP/SSH File Transfer Protocol’?
 The default for most clients is ‘FTP/File Transfer Protocol’ only.

 - The value for the port is missing or wrong.
-Maybe you forgot it; or it sometimes it switches automatically to another number.
+Maybe you forgot it; or sometimes it switches automatically to another number.
 This is common, for example, when you switch the transfer protocol from FTP to SFTP: so go back and make sure the port number in your FTP client matches the one in the details we’ve supplied.
+You'll find your credentials in settings.